How to Make Slime – All You Need to Know for Slime That Works!

 I recently learned that liquid starch may contain borax.
 We found out that contact lens solution can act as the binder instead of the borax.
 This recipe produces a stretchy smooth extra fluffy slime and uses contact solution instead of Borax.

-It doesn’t take many items to make slime.
-Just a few ingredients you probably have in your pantry and you can make super stretchy fluffy slime!
+It doesn’t take many items.
+Just a few ingredients you probably have in your pantry and you can make this super stretchy fluffy concoction!

 - washable school glue

 Baking soda will combine with the boric acid in contact solution to make borate, the same crosslinking solution that Borax contains.
 This mixture becomes the activator.
 The saline solution needs to contain active ingredients like sodium borate and boric acid.
 So yes, even this recipe has a touch of borax.
 Borax powder and liquid starch can also be used as the slime activator